MattLaw0/YCSB/README.md

 -----
 https://github.com/brianfrankcooper/YCSB - Original YCSB repo

-https://github.com/jbellis/YCSB - Much more recent adaption with numerous changes
-(This is based off another repository created by Thumbtack Technology during their NoSQL Benchmarking white paper (http://www.aerospike.com/wp-content/uploads/2013/01/Ultra-High-Performance-NoSQL-Benchmarking.pdf).
+https://github.com/jbellis/YCSB - Much more recent repo, found in article http://www.datastax.com/dev/blog/how-not-to-benchmark-cassandra-a-case-study.
+This is mainly based off another repository created by Thumbtack Technology during their NoSQL Benchmarking white paper (http://www.aerospike.com/wp-content/uploads/2013/01/Ultra-High-Performance-NoSQL-Benchmarking.pdf).
 Pages 41-43 highlight all the changes they made to the original YCSB framework.

 See https://github.com/brianfrankcooper/YCSB/wiki/ for documentation on how to run YCSB, along with the original properties.